Image

 Phase 1

-This study is testing an experimental drug called linvoseltamab combined with another drug named dupilumab.
-It is for adults with severe food allergies.
-A food allergy happens when the immune system overreacts to certain foods like peanuts or shellfish.
-This reaction involves special antibodies called IgE.
-The research aims to see if linvoseltamab is safe and works well with dupilumab.
-They will also study any side effects and how much of the drug stays in the blood over time.
+This study is testing a new drug called linvoseltamab combined with another drug, dupilumab, for adults with severe food allergies.
+A food allergy happens when your immune system overreacts to certain foods, producing IgE antibodies (IgE stands for Immunoglobulin E), which can cause allergic reactions.
+The study aims to check if this combination is safe and how it affects the body.

 Study details